craftcms/commerce/docs/purchasables.md

 The stock keeping unit number of the purchasable.
 Must be unique based on the `commerce_purchasables` table.

 When you inherit from `craft\commerce\base\Purchasable` a unique validation rule for the `sku` attribute is added to the `rules()` method.

 ### `getSnapshot()`

-An array of data that is serialized as json on the line item when the purchasable is added to the cart.
+An array of data that is serialized as JSON on the line item when the purchasable is added to the cart.
 This is useful when the purchasable is later deleted, but the cart can still have all relevant data about the purchasable stored within it.

 ### `getTaxCategoryId()`